Canonical decompositions for Poincar\'e duality pairs

 An important point about our ideas in \cite{SS2} and in this paper is that we consider all almost invariant subsets of a group $G$ rather than just those which correspond to splittings.
-In the topological setting, this corresponds to considering essential maps rather than essential embeddings of codimension--$1$ manifolds.
+In the topological setting, this corresponds to considering essential maps of codimension--$1$ manifolds rather than just essential embeddings.
 We do not know how to carry out the program in this paper using only splittings.
-The main goal in \cite{SS2} was to enclose the algebraic analogues of immersed annuli and tori (the analogues were almost invariant sets over virtually polycyclic groups).
+The main goal in \cite{SS2} was to enclose the algebraic analogues of immersed annuli and tori (the analogues were almost invariant sets over virtually polycyclic groups), which is the natural generalization of the approaches in \cite{NS} and \cite{Sc2}.
 It turns out that the analogy is stronger in the case of Poincar\'{e} duality pairs.
-The decomposition $\Gamma_{1,2}(G)$ which we obtained in \cite{SS2} was constructed to enclose the analogues of immersions of annuli and tori whereas in the $JSJ$ theory (\cite{JS}, \cite{JO} and \cite{Waldhausen}), the aim was to enclose essential Seifert pairs.
+The decomposition $\Gamma_{1,2}(G)$ which we obtained in \cite{SS2} was constructed to enclose the analogues of immersions of annuli and tori whereas in $JSJ$ theory \cite{JS, JO, Waldhausen}, the aim was to enclose essential Seifert pairs.
 When $G$ is the fundamental group of a $3$--manifold, the difference turns out to be minor (consisting of small Seifert fibre spaces) and one can easily go from one decomposition to the other.
 In the case of groups it seems more natural to enclose almost invariant sets over virtually polycyclic subgroups, that is the analogues of immersions of annuli and tori, rather than Seifert pairs and to make the distinction clear, we will call the decompositions that we obtain Annulus--Torus decompositions.
 It should be pointed out that when doubling a manifold, the $JSJ$--decompositions behave better than the Annulus--Torus decompositions, and we will switch from one to the other when it is convenient.
 Similar comments apply to our algebraic decompositions of Poincar\'{e} duality pairs.
+This is made precise in Theorem \ref{doublingtheorem} and Remark \ref{doublingremark}.